PREVIOUS: B Distortion (#3)

 Unless someone is physically in terrible pain & dying, the reason for suicide is almost always the person’s rage at others for abandoning them, as a punishment.
 Yes, the person is depressed, affected by chemicals, isolating, not getting any help… but their narcissism has them blaming everyone else for their misery, & it’s often their children!

 b.
-Persecutor : most often the mate – usually the opposite gender.
-His/her assignment is to judge, criticize & list all the consequences of the Alcoholic’s disgusting behavior
+Persecutor : most often the mate, but can be a sibling or another adult in the house (usually the opposite gender).
+Their assignment is to judge, list & criticize all the Alcoholic’s disgusting behaviors

 d.
-Patsy : often the Alcoholic’s mother, who sympathizes with the addict, providing money or booze, while blaming the Persecutor for not understanding the his stressors
+Patsy : often the Alcoholic’s mother, who sympathizes with the addict, providing money or booze, while blaming the Persecutor for not understanding their stressors

 e.
 Connection : any professional, like a bartender, who understands the language of alcoholics, supplying them with liquor for a while, but knows when to stop ‘playing’